rcornwell/sims/README.md

 To do:
    * Add support for PMP IBM 3330 drive to run Waits.
-   * Add support for CHAOS net driver.
+   * Add support for PDP6 processor.

 # ICL 1900 simulator.